Security situation Conflict in many parts of the country

 Conflicts between pastoralists and farmers in central Nigeria have expanded to further regions.
 Nomadic pastoralists traditionally move south from the northern part of the country to graze their cattle and bring meat to the slaughterhouses in the south.
 However, the old grazing corridors no longer exist.
 The land has either been built up or is being used for farming.

 The conflict over land and resources might lead to a rift between ethnic and religious groups, as the parties involved are mainly Muslim pastoralists and Christian farmers.
-Increasing desertification in northern Nigeria, high population growth and economic difficulties are exacerbating the conflict.
+Increasing desertification in northern Nigeria, high population growth and the lack of economic opportunities for young people are exacerbating the conflict.
+In December 2023 and January 2024, the world was shocked by several coordinated attacks committed by armed groups against mainly Christian settlements in Plateau State.
+Over 250 people were killed.
+Thousands were displaced.
+Many schools, religious facilities and homes were destroyed.

 High risk of escalation

-Experts consider gang crime (cattle theft, raids, kidnappings) in north-western Nigeria as a critical threat to the general security situation.
+Experts also consider the increasing gang crime (cattle theft, raids, kidnappings) in north-western Nigeria as a critical threat to the general security situation.
 The gangs are increasingly being infiltrated by Islamist organisations, so that the boundary between crime and terrorism is increasingly fading.

 Another simmering conflict can be found in the south-eastern part of the country, where separatist groups are fighting for an independent Biafra.
 Similar moves in the late 1960s had led to a civil war that lasted nearly three years.